Chia-Network/chialisp-web/docs/coins_spends_and_wallets.md

 ### Example: Signature Locked Coin

-To 'send a coin to somebody' you simply create a puzzle that requires the recipients signature, but then allows them to return any other OpCodes that they like.
+To 'send a coin to somebody' you simply create a puzzle that requires the recipient's signature, but then allows them to return any other OpCodes that they like.
 This means that the coin cannot be spent by anybody else, but the outputs are entirely decided by the recipient.

 We can construct the following smart transaction where AGG_SIG_UNSAFE is 50 and the recipient's pubkey is `0xfadedcab`.